Holistische Arts

 23%

-of margins are not clear of CIN after a LEEP procedure.
+of the margins are not free of CIN and/or HPV viruses after a LEEP procedure.
 This was shown in a meta-analysis of 66 studies involving 35,000 women.

 Bron: Meta-analysis, 66 studies, 35,000 women

-This means that for nearly a quarter of women, the abnormal cells were not completely removed.
+This means that in nearly a quarter of women, the abnormal cells were not completely removed.
 The margins still contain CIN tissue, which increases the risk of recurrence.

 HPV persistence after LEEP 15% Various studies